PSudoLang/book/guide/src/ch01-02-hello-ps.md

 Write down a little program prints `Hello, world!`.
 So, Let's try it!

-> Note: This book assumbes you to know command-line interface.
+> Note: This book assumes you to know command-line interface.
 > This book won't limit you to use editor or development tools
 > and place file where.
 Just develop on your favorite environment.